tonyjurg/Nestle1904GBI/docs/features/degree.md

 --- | ---
 Comparitative | Comparitative adjective
 Superlative | Superlative adjective
-'' | Any other adjective or other wordtype
+'' | Empty for any other adjectives or other wordtypes

 ---
 ###### [Click here for list of all features](home.md)